ml-tooling/ml-workspace/README.md

 docker run -p 8080:8080 --runtime nvidia --env NVIDIA_VISIBLE_DEVICES="all" mltooling/ml-workspace-gpu:latest
 ```

-The GPU flavor also comes with a few additional configuration options as explained below:
+The GPU flavor also comes with a few additional configuration options, as explained below:

 <table>
     <tr>